phelipetls/blog/content/posts/using-storybook-and-msw-in-react-native/index.md

 # Porting `msw-storybook-addon` to React Native

-A decorator is simply a function that takes the story and do something with it before it renders.
+A decorator is simply a function that do something before rendering the storybok, which is a React component.

 Here's what we need to do before rendering the story:

 * Initialize the MSW server.
 * Clean it up, which means to reset old request handlers.
-* Configure it to use new handlers.
+* Set up the new request handlers, if any.

 Our implementation should not differ very much from the `msw-storybook-addon` [implementation](https://github.com/mswjs/msw-storybook-addon/blob/35a4b198a4b4eead9a2d0771f81460c6788e77a7/packages/msw-addon/src/mswDecorator.ts#L69-L102).